clementzheng/mechamagnets/README.md

 ## Work in progress

-* **Customizable Tactile Swatches**
+* **Customizable Haptic Swatches**
-  - Swatches with variable tactile reponses.
+  - Swatches with variable Haptic reponses.
 * **Physical computing kit**
   - Developing a useful and scalable physical computing kit for the Mechamagnets technique.
-* **Tactile characterization for Mechamagnets**
+* **Haptic characterization for Mechamagnets**
-  - Characterization of different embedded magnet configurations and their impact on mechanical and perceptual tactile feedback.
+  - Characterization of different embedded magnet configurations and their impact on kinesthetic haptic feedback.
   - Parameters:
     - distance between
     - incident angle